arllanos/minesweeper-API/README.md

 ```
 **Logic**
 - When a mine ('M') is clicked, it changes to ('X') and the game is over.
 - When a Veiled Empty ('E') cell is clicked, it can either, transition to Revealed blank ('B') or to a digit (1 to 8) indicating the number of adjacent mines.
+- When a cell transition to 'B' it triggers a **recursive** reveal of adjacent cells.
 - Flagging a cell will change any unrevealed value to its corresponding lowercase letter value.